Glitterbag3000/WingmanReloaded/installation.md

 * The simplest for newer players is probably the Wizard.
   * It allows you to select several samples to do at once.
   * It will prompt you with what to do for each step.
-* Individual Sample is the other method, and its easier when you only want to recalibrate one or two gamestates.
+* Individual Sample is the other method, and its easier when you only want to recalibrate one or two Gamestates.
   * Mouse over each button to see a discription.
-  * Click the appropriate sample button while the gamestate is active, read the popup and continue.
+  * Click the appropriate sample button while the Gamestate is active, read the popup and continue.

-> Once you have done your calibrations, click Show Gamestates button to confirm everything is working.
-When changing game panels the corresponding gamestate should light up.
+> Once you have done your calibrations, look at your Gamestates in the Main tab to confirm everything is working.
+When changing game panels the corresponding Gamestate should light up.
 If everything has lit up green the script is ready to work.